Accrual bond

 An accrual bond is a fixed-interest bond that is issued at its face value and repaid at the end of the maturity period together with the accrued interest.
+However, another definition states that the interest periods maybe paid periodically.

 In Germany, the accrued interest is compounded.

 In contrast to zero-coupon bonds, accrual bonds have a clearly stated coupon rate.